 Rice milk – the sweet milk alternative

 Rice milk (rice drink) is the sweetest alternative for me, even if no sugar is added.
 It is made from ground whole grain rice, which is boiled with water.
-The subsequent fermentation and filtration is completed by adding vegetable oil to get an emulsion.
+The subsequent fermentation and filtration are completed by adding vegetable oil to get an emulsion.
 Again, other additives may be included.
 Since rice milk barely foams, it is more suitable for cooking and baking, as well as for muesli or rice pudding.
 Often you get rice milk in combination with coconut or oat milk.

 Lupin Milk – contains all the essential amino acids